Unlike 2008 crisis, pandemic has no leader, no global plan

 U.N. humanitarian chief Mark Lowcock said most experts agree the pandemic may not peak in the poorest parts of the world for three to six months.
 He said $90 billion could provide income support, food and a health response for 700 million of the world’s poorest and most vulnerable people in 30 to 40 countries — a price tag just 1% of the $8 trillion stimulus package that the G-20 countries put in place for helping the global economy.

-Robert Malley, president and CEO of the International Crisis Group think tank, said at a recent briefing “It’s clear that we’re facing a crisis of international leadership” and it’s unclear who can take over — the G-20 now led by Saudi Arabia, the Group of Seven major industrialized countries led by the United States, the United Nations or anyone else.
+Robert Malley, president and CEO of the International Crisis Group think tank, said at a recent briefing, “It’s clear that we’re facing a crisis of international leadership” and it’s unclear who can take over — the G-20 now led by Saudi Arabia, the Group of Seven major industrialized countries led by the United States, the United Nations or anyone else.
 That’s because the powers are all looking inward, and are less interested in being generous when their own citizens are facing crises, he said.

 Malley said there shouldn’t be nostalgia for the past ”when there was virtually a unilateral or Western or U.S. domination” of global power which many countries resented.